Person handling being sued in a car accident

 For how long can someone sue you after a car accident?

-An injured person has four years after a car accident to sue the at-fault driver or the owner of the at-fault driver’s vehicle.
-The four-year timeline stems from Section 95.11 of Florida law.
+The statute of limitations for a car accident lawsuit in Florida is two years.
+An injured person has two years after a car accident to sue the at-fault driver or the owner of the at-fault driver’s vehicle.
+The two-year timeline stems from Section 95.11 of Florida law.

 What happens if you lose a car accident lawsuit?